NTU Career Tracks 2026

 DECIDE WHO TO ENGAGE WITH

-Prepare meaningful questions that show your interest in the company’s culture, career progression, and the skills and competencies required for the position that you are interested in.
-Make sure to express curiosity about their expectations, industry trends, and future opportunities.
+Before the event, review the list of participating companies and identify those that align with your career interests.
+Prepare meaningful questions that demonstrate your interest in the organisation’s work culture, career pathways and skills and competencies required for the position that you are interested in.

 PREPARE YOUR RESUME AND FILL IN YOUR PROFILE